SixArm/topics/topics/line-of-business-application/index.md

 User-Focused Interface: LOBs' interfaces may be optimized for ease of use, efficiency, and productivity to support the department's specific workflows and requirements.

-Security and Access Controls: LOB applications often handle sensitive data and may have built-in security features to protect the confidentiality, integrity, and availability of the information, all depending on the departmental roles and responsbilties.
+Security and Access Controls: LOB applications often handle sensitive data and may have built-in security features to protect the confidentiality, integrity, and availability of the information, all depending on the departmental roles and responsibilities.

 Integration with Enterprise Systems: LOB applications may need to integrate with other enterprise-level systems, such as enterprise resource planning (ERP) systems, supply chain management (SCM) systems, or business intelligence (BI) platforms.